-Given the current circumstances all the existing committee members will therefore be reappointed for a further year.
+Given the current circumstances the existing committee members will be reappointed for a further year.
 In addition, to avoid the need for a formal vote, any new volunteers who wish to join this year will be co-opted by the committee.

 Thank you for your continuing support.